NathanielInman/AdventuresUnlimited/README.md

 | sylvan elf  | **✓** | **✓**  | **✓** | **✓**   |             | **✓**   | **✓**     |          | **✓** |
 | titan       | **✓** | **✓**  |       | **✓**   |             |         |           | **✓**    |       |

-### Mage Max Stats
+### Max Stats
-All stats below are before armor or temple mark.
+All stats in the following sections are before armor or temple mark.
+Stats in parenthesis are the adjusted stats after accommodating for primary and secondary stats where primary stats adds 2 and secondary adds 1 to the base stat maximum.

-Stats in parenthesis are the adjusted stats after accommodating for primary and secondary stats.
+### Mage Max Stat
 Primary Stat: `Intelligence`
 Secondary Stat: `Intelligence`